EventSaucePHP/EventSauce/docs/docs/testing/handling-exception.md

 The `finally` clause will be triggered even though an exception is thrown.
-In this case the events recorded prior to the exception are still recorded but your exception still bubbles up so you can handle it transparently.
+In this case the events recorded prior to the exception are still recorded but your exception still bubbles up, so you can handle it transparently.